 Very Mild Pain: Season 7

-Compared to all the other finales, season seven's is the most mild.
+Compared to all the other finales, season seven's is among the most mild.
 Cristina finds out she's pregnant, but she doesn't want to keep the baby.
 Meredith learns it was Alex who ratted her out for tampering with Derek's trial.
 It's sad, yes, but not heart-wrenching.

 Mild Pain and Discomfort: Season 1